robingranqvist/thesis/README.md

 ## data

 This folder contains the source- and visualized performance data.
-It can be viewed by [clicking here](https://robingranqvist.github.io/thesis/data/graphs/)
+It can be viewed by [clicking here](https://robingranqvist.github.io/thesis/data/graphs/) (temporarily a bit strange looking, will be changed).

 ## webflow